Get Your Wings: Recording

 Douglas invited outside guitarists and a saxophone player to play on some of the tracks.
 "On 'Same Old Song And Dance', I told them that we should bring in some horns to bring out their rhythm and blues side," said producer Jack Douglas.
 "They definitely had that kind of style and sound already.
 We got the Brecker Brothers to play on that.
 The sax solo is Michael Brecker."
-Session guitarist and member of Alice Cooper, Dick Wagner, plays the guitar solo on "Same Old Song and Dance", and also contributes guitars along with Steve Hunter to "Train Kept A-Rollin'".
+Dick Wagner, a session guitarist and member of Alice Cooper, plays the guitar solo on "Same Old Song and Dance", and also contributes guitars along with Steve Hunter to "Train Kept A-Rollin'".
 Wagner remembers playing on "Train Kept A-Rollin'" and a couple other tracks: "Joe hadn't yet developed into the player he is today.
 He's up in the big leagues now but back in those days the stuff was more simplistic.
 Obviously for some reason he wasn't there to do it and I never really questioned it.
 At the time I was living at The Plaza Hotel in NYC just waiting for the phone to ring.
 It was either Ezrin or Jack Douglas who would call me up and ask me to come over.
 For that session Jack called me up at like ten o'clock in the evening and I went in and did it and that was it."
 In an interview, Brad Whitford confirms the use of outside guitarists on "Same Old Song and Dance" as well as "S.O.S.
-(Too Bad)" and acknowledges that "I don't think I made it onto "Lord of the Thighs", either.
+(Too Bad)" and acknowledges that "I don't think I made it onto 'Lord of the Thighs', either.
 It was Jack who had the difficult task of breaking the news to Joe and me, and of course, that went down like a lead balloon.
 At first you fight, and you're a little bit angry, and then you get sad to where you're like really bummed out that you can't do it.
 And the thing was that we'd done some good stuff and could play good stuff, but the tracks required some real finesse, you know?"
 Douglas explains the decision to bring in outside guitarists: